-‘Total system collapse’ causes power blackout across Nigeria
+Power being restored in Nigeria after nationwide grid collapse

-Nationwide blackout across Nigeria after power grid collapse
+The outage, which affected all 36 states and the capital, will be ‘fully restored in no time,’ according to the minister of power.

-Thursday’s outage affects all of Nigeria’s 36 states and the capital, Abuja.
+Nigeria experienced a nationwide power outage for about 10 hours after the country’s electrical grid collapsed due to a fire, authorities and the nation’s electricity distribution companies reported.

-“A total system collapse” has resulted in widespread power blackouts across Nigeria, Africa’s biggest economy.
+The grid has collapsed multiple times in recent years, and the latest outage on Thursday affected all of Nigeria’s 36 states and the capital city of Abuja before electricity was restored in most parts of the country.

-The outage on Thursday affected all of Nigeria’s 36 states and its capital, Abuja.
+A fire in one of the country’s power plants led to “sharp drops in frequency” that resulted in grid failure early Thursday, Adebayo Adebulu, Nigeria’s minister of power, said on X, formerly known as Twitter.

-The grid has collapsed multiple times, and it was not clear when power would be restored.
+“The fire has been fully arrested, and over half of the connections are now up and the rest will be fully restored in no time,” Adebulu said Thursday afternoon.

-The Enugu Electricity Distribution Company, which supplies electricity to southeastern Nigeria, issued a statement announcing a “total system” collapse.
+The Enugu Electricity Distribution Company (EEDC), which supplies electricity to southeastern Nigeria, earlier issued a statement announcing a “total system” collapse.

 “Due to this development, … we are unable to provide service to our customers,” company spokesperson Emeka Ezeh said.